bbauska/zombiePolitics/README.md

 est and ruthless, if not trivial, modes of competition now replace politics or at least become the foundation for politics as complex issues are reduced to firiend/ enemy, winner/loser dichotomies.
-The crass Social Darwinism played out on realityTV now finds its counterpart in the politics of both the Democratic and Republican Parties.
+The crass Social Darwinism played out on realityTV now finds its counterpart in the politics of both the Democratic and Republican Parties.</p>

-For instance, the Republican Party’s only identifying ideology is that it is against anything that supports the common good and undercuts the profits of corporations and the rich.
+<p>For instance, the Republican Party’s only identifying ideology is that it is against
+anything that supports the common good and undercuts the profits of corporations and the rich.
 At the same time, Democrats have given up any vestige of a progres­ sive politics and vision, aligning their ideals to conform to the interests of the lob­